 - How do I claim a domain?

-- How do I validate my domain?
+- How do I verify my domain?

 What can I do from the Domains tab?Domains are linked to employees, whose email addresses end with that specific domain name.
 For example, assume we have a company with the domain expensivepie.com.
 This would mean the following: